-- Security surveys of businesses and/or residences as assigned for the purpose of crime prevention.
+- Conducting security surveys of businesses and/or residences as assigned for the purpose of crime prevention.

-- Coordination of Neighborhood Watch meetings or attendance at other community forums.
+- Coordinating neighborhood watch meetings or attending other community forums.

 - Traffic and crowd control at non-police emergency scenes; assistance of firefighters and/or emergency medical personnel.

-- Enforcement of traffic laws and response to traffic incidents.
+- Enforcing traffic laws and responding to traffic incidents.